kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs

-- Send default-deterministic results to Jacopo, maybe filter some of the columns first.
 - Make a runner script to run the scheduler more realistically for testing the modalities better.
 We could use a lambda value (Gaussian distribution) to determine how often new pods arrive.
 Also, we could have a certain percentage of pods that are long-running and some that are short-lived.
 - Make the state-of-the-art section in the report for next meeting.
 - Write to Jacopo if I have any interesting Related work for the paper.